Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Introduction

-The VLLL is important because many problems in which LLL has applications naturally conform with the variable setting, including hypergraph coloring \cite{mcdiarmid1997hypergraph}, satisfiability \cite{gebauer2016local,gebauer2009lovasz}, counting solutions to CNF formulas \cite{moitra2016approximate}, acyclic edge coloring \cite{giotis2017acyclic}, etc. Moreover, most of recent progresses on the algorithmic aspects of LLL are based on the variable model \cite{moser2010constructive,pegden2014extension,kolipaka2011moser}.
+The VLLL is important because many problems in which LLL has applications naturally conform with the variable setting, including hypergraph coloring \cite{mcdiarmid1997hypergraph}, satisfiability \cite{gebauer2016local,gebauer2009lovasz}, counting solutions to CNF formulas \cite{moitra2016approximate}, acyclic edge coloring \cite{giotis2017acyclic}.
+Moreover, a major line of research on constructive LLLs is based on the variable model \cite{moser2010constructive,pegden2014extension,kolipaka2011moser,soda23mt}.